Bronze at best for England men’s hockey team following Australia comeback - NewsBreak

 Bronze at best for England men’s hockey team following Australia comeback

-England’s bid to reach a first Commonwealth Games men’s hockey final were ended in cruel fashion as Australia overturned a two-goal deficit to win 3-2.
+England’s hopes of reaching a first Commonwealth Games men’s hockey final was ended in cruel and controversial fashion as Australia overturned a two-goal deficit to win 3-2.

 Goals from Phil Roper, his fifth of the tournament, and skipper Zach Wallace gave England a shock 2-0 lead in Birmingham.